HugoMatilla/Effective-JAVA-Summary/README.md

 Allows one class to use another, even if the latter class did not exist when the former was compiled.

-*	Lose of al benefits of compile-time type checking
+*	Lose of all benefits of compile-time type checking
 *	Code to perform reflective access is clumsy and verbose
 *	Performance suffers.

 **As a rule, objects should not be accessed reflectively in normal applications at runtime**

-Obtain many of the benfits of reflection incurring few of its costs by **creating instances reflectively and access them normally via their interface or superclass**.
+Obtain many of the benefits of reflection incurring few of its costs by **creating instances reflectively and access them normally via their interface or superclass**.

 ```java